keboola/connection-docs/components/applications/index.md

 - Both Transformations and Applications can be used in your orchestrations in exactly the same way.
 - The code of most R and Python Transformations can be used in Applications and vice versa, with none or very few modifications.
-- The Keboola Connection programming interfaces for Applications and Transformations are highly similar.
+- The Keboola programming interfaces for Applications and Transformations are highly similar.

 **Differences:**

-- The code in Transformations is visible to everyone in the Keboola Connection project.
+- The code in Transformations is visible to everyone in the Keboola project.
 The application code can be hidden.
 - The Transformation code is tied to a specific project.
 To share the code across different projects, use Application.
-- Transformations are versioned as changes in the configuration in the Keboola Connection project.
+- Transformations are versioned as changes in the configuration in the Keboola project.
 Applications are versioned externally.
-- Applications can be created for you by 3rd parties, with some or even no access to your Keboola Connection project.
+- Applications can be created for you by 3rd parties, with some or even no access to your Keboola project.
 - There are also some [technical differences](https://developers.keboola.com/extend/custom-science/#technical-differences) between the two.

 When deciding between the two, consider your capabilities, available resources and the